 Otherwise unmarked Longines watches often bear the mark "B & Co." for Baume & Co. next to the Longines movement calibre number under the balance.
 The "B & Co." mark is usually followed by three stars in a triangle formation.
 However, not every movement with the Baume marks is a Longines.

-The picture with London Assay Office import hallmarks for sterling silver is from a Longines watch with a Borgel case that bears both the AB and B&Co marks, as well as the FB-key trademark of François Borgel, the famous Geneva case maker whose company actually made the case in Switzerland.
-The AB mark was the sponsors mark officially registered at the Assay office for assay purposes, the B&Co mark is simply a trademark.
+The image here shows London Assay Office import hallmarks for sterling silver with the date of a small Gothic “a” for 1916 to 1917.
+This is from a Longines watch with a Borgel case that bears both the initials AB in cameo and B&Co marks of Baume & Co., as well as the FB-key trademark of François Borgel, the famous Geneva case maker whose company actually made the case in Switzerland.
+The AB cameo mark was the sponsor's mark that was registered at the London Assay Office for hallmarking purposes, the B&Co mark is a trademark.

-The “B & Co.” mark is sometimes confused with that of Stauffer's “SS & Co.” mark followed by three small triangles, which can at a glance look very similar.
-In 1885 Stauffer had actually started to use a mark with three stars, which Baume pointed out was their registered trademark, so Stauffer quickly swapped the stars in their mark for triangles.
+The “B & Co.” mark with three stars is sometimes confused with that of Stauffer's “SS & Co.” mark followed by three small triangles, which can at a glance look very similar.
+In 1885 Stauffer did actually begin using a trademark with three stars that looked very like the Baume trademark.
+Baume quickly pointed out that this was their registered trademark, so Stauffer swapped the stars in their trademark for three triangles.

 Simply finding Baume's name or trademark on a watch doesn't mean that it is necessarily a Longines.
 Baume also imported watches from their own factories and watches with Fontainemelon ébauches, which carried Baume trademarks.